bogdanovmn/jaclin/README.md

 	}
 }
 ```
+Note: option's short name will be generated automatically

 ## 3. Run the application with -h flag in order to see the usage text (it will be automatically constructed)
 ```bash